syntax-tree/mdast-util-directive/readme.md

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+ and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `mdast-util-directive@^2`, compatible with Node.js 12.

 This plugin works with `mdast-util-from-markdown` version 1+ and `mdast-util-to-markdown` version 1+.